wocommunity/wonder/Examples/ERXPartials/Readme.markdown

 My solution is currently to generate a static array for the attributes and the relationships and have the `ERXPartialGenericRecord` query the partial to determine the validity of a given key path before forwarding the invocation.

+Patches for this are included in the `ERXPartial`, `ERXPartialGenericObject` classes and support is also added to the `_PartialWonderEntity.java` template.

 ## Getting Started